SirWumpus/ioccc-ae/93/README.md

 * `38:Nothing to undo.`
   An attempt was made to undo a change when the buffer had not yet been modified.

+* `39:Incremental :`
+  Incremental search input.

+* `40:No match.`
+  No match found from wrap-around incremental search.

 ## 6. EXIT STATUS